Average Weight Loss Per Week: How To Lose Weight Safely

 Diet

 Starting with the most obvious predictor of weight loss—what you eat.
-You’ve likely heard the saying that 80 percent of weight loss is diet.
+You’ve likely heard the saying that 80 percent of weight loss is based on eating habits.
 While this is an oversimplification, diet is indeed fundamental for weight loss.
-Simply cutting calories doesn’t always work for weight loss, but if you overeat<sup>5</sup> consistently, it will make it challenging.
+Simply cutting calories doesn’t always work for weight loss, but if you consistently eat large portion sizes or a high-calorie diet, it will make it challenging to lose weight.5

 Stress

 Chronic stress can make it harder to lose weight and even lead to weight gain.
-Cortisol<sup>6</sup>, the primary stress hormone, can impact blood sugar and metabolism and increase appetite and sugar cravings.
+Cortisol, the primary stress hormone, can impact blood sugar and metabolism and increase appetite and sugar cravings.6

 Sleep

-Sleeping may be as important as exercise when it comes to weight loss.
-Sleep deprivation can interfere with hunger<sup>7</sup> and satiety hormones and increase cortisol production.
-It can also increase your cravings for processed carbs and sugar.
+Sleeping may be as important as exercise for weight loss.
+Sleep deprivation can interfere with hunger and satiety hormones and increase cortisol production.
+It can also increase your cravings for processed carbs and sugar.7

 Hormones

 The complexity of hormones can have a significant impact on weight.
-For example, insulin, a hormone secreted in response to elevated blood sugar, is associated with weight gain<sup>8</sup> when found in higher-than-normal amounts.
+For example, insulin, a hormone secreted in response to elevated blood sugar, is associated with weight gain when found in higher-than-normal amounts.
+Any medical conditions that impact hormones may affect weight loss, too.8

-Exercise and activity level
+Exercise and Activity level

-Sedentary lifestyles<sup>9</sup> are linked to obesity.
-Plus, increased muscle mass helps support metabolism to keep you burning calories all day long.
+Sedentary lifestyles are linked to higher body weight.
+Plus, increased muscle mass from cardio and strength training helps support metabolism to keep you burning calories all day long.9

 Genetics

 Genetics aren’t your fate, but they do come into play.
-Research has found that certain genetic traits can influence hunger<sup>10</sup> and how you metabolize the nutrients in your food.
+Research has found that certain genetic traits can influence hunger and how you metabolize the nutrients in your food.10

 Gut health

 The bugs in your gut, collectively called your microbiome, can influence how you process your food and even how many calories you take in.
-Certain species of bacteria<sup>11</sup> are also associated with an increased risk of weight gain.
+Certain species of bacteria are also associated with an increased risk of weight gain and other health conditions.11

 What Is the Best Diet for Weight Loss?